Cost of Capital: Formula and Why it’s Essential

 3. Weighted Average Cost of Capital

-The Weighted Average Cost of Capital (WACC) is the average rate of return a company needs to pay to finance its operations through debt and equity.
+The Weighted Average Cost of Capital (WACC) is the primary cost of capital symbol, is the average rate of return a company needs to pay to finance its operations through debt and equity.
 WACC considers the relative proportions of debt and equity in the company’s capital structure.

 Formula for WACC: